 If you’re looking to collect reviews on your website, you’ll need to embed a review form, which might sound complicated, but if you choose the right tool, is easy to do.

-Since you’re starting out on your own, there are some great free widgets available.
 You should ideally choose widgets that help you both collect and display reviews on your website.
-For example, a free basic option for WordPress websites is the Site Reviews plugin, which takes care of all your basic review functions.
+For example, Sitejabber offers free widgets for registered businesses, which can take care of all your basic review functions.

-Another option is to find a reviews platform that provides a more complete set of review collection tools, including widgets for your website.
+The most comprehensive option is to find a reviews platform that provides a complete set of review collection tools, including widgets for your website.
 These platforms allow you to scale your review strategy as you grow.
 We’ll get more into how to choose a reviews platform in the following sections.

 Now that you know where and how you want to get reviews for your business, it’s time to collect reviews!
 Set up a consistent flow to ask for reviews.
 This helps ensure you accumulate a steady stream of valuable user-generated content (UGC).